AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Results

-where $x = r/r_{c}$ is the ratio between the radius $r$ and the core radius of the $\beta$-model $r_{c}$ and $\gamma = 1.1$.
-X-ray masses were calculated inside the temperature extraction radius R$_{kT}$, and thus $T(r)$ is just the spectroscopic temperature.
-Elliptical regions were used in the temperature extraction, while we assume a circular symmetry in the mass analysis.
-We employ the ellipsoidal quadratic mean radius to associate a radius with the temperature extraction region:
+where $\gamma = 1.1$.
+The X-ray masses were calculated inside the temperature extraction radius R$_{kT}$, and thus $T(r)$ is just the spectroscopic temperature. {While we used elliptical regions in the temperature extraction, we assumed a circular symmetry in the mass analysis.} The overdensity of the measurement was estimated as